sheshagiri018-sys/GOT/README.md

 To create an engaging digital experience that allows fans and newcomers alike to:

-📚 Learn the lore of Westeros
+📚 Learn the lore of Westeros.
-🏰 Explore legendary kingdoms
+🏰 Explore legendary kingdoms.
-🐉 Experience the age of dragons
+🐉 Experience the age of dragons.
-👑 Understand the struggle for the Iron Throne
+👑 Understand the struggle for the Iron Throne.
-⚔️ Relive unforgettable moments
+⚔️ Relive unforgettable moments.
 🌠 The Story Never Ends...

 As winter approaches and dragons awaken, every path leads to a new adventure.